dahagamsreeshanth/dahagamsreeshanth/README.md

 ### 🚀 About Me

 - 🎓 Pre-final year CSE student at CVR College of Engineering
-- 💻 Aspiring full-stack developer, passionate about building web apps and solving real-world problems with software
+- 💻 Aspiring software developer, passionate about building web apps and solving real-world problems through software
 - 🌱 Currently improving my DSA skills in Java, with 300+ problems solved on LeetCode
 - 👨‍💻 Working on projects using the **MERN Stack** (MongoDB, Express.js, React, Node.js)
 - 🤝 Contributed to GSSoC'26 as a open source contributor